BerenLuth/RING2parser/README.md

         This value can assume different values like: __ALL__ (to analyze all the interactions together) or __HBOND__, __IONIC__ and other types of interections (if they're present in the graph)

-*The xml file must be the output computed from http://protein.bio.unipd.it/ring/
+*The xml file must be the output computed from http://protein.bio.unipd.it/ring/ (you can find some of these files in __assets/__ folder)